matiasvlevi/lu5-wasm/README.md

 </script>
 ```

 Out of the box, `lu5-wasm` will search for and execute lu5 scripts in the document.
-Currently, only one canvas per page is supported.

 <br/>